-Fig 30 Former Victorian School and paper works
+Fig 22 Former Victorian School and paper works

-Fig 31 Hutchings and Harding tannery buildings
+Fig 23 Hutchings and Harding tannery buildings

-Fig 32 Victorian former Free Church
+Fig 24 Victorian former Methodist Church

-Fig 33 Village College Fig 34 Boundary wall to churchyard
+Fig 25 Village College Fig 26 Boundary wall to churchyard

-Guidance

-- 7.1 Development should draw upon the scale, form, materiality and massing characteristic to Sawston buildings; domestic, industrial and civic. - 7.2 Retain the architectural character and landscape setting of historic industrial sites (Fig 31).
-These have a characteristic massing and form, larger then the surrounding domestic and commercial properties. - 7.3 Blocks of flats and dwellings above three storey are not characteristic of Sawston and should should be carefully sited in order not to detract from the character of the village when seen from key routes and views across open countryside. - 7.4 Material qualities of the the setting of listed and other significant buildings within the village should be maintained with new development not encroaching upon key views.
+7.1 Development should draw upon the scale, form, materiality and massing characteristic to Sawston buildings; domestic, industrial and civic.

+7.2 Retain the architectural character and landscape setting of historic industrial sites (Fig 31).
+These have a characteristic massing and form, larger then the surrounding domestic and commercial properties.

+7.3 Blocks of flats and dwellings above three storey are not characteristic of Sawston and should not form part of new village edge development.

+7.4 Material qualities of the the setting of listed and other significant buildings within the village should be maintained with new development not encroaching upon key views.
 Elements that may be appropriate for the setting of new development include walls and significant tree and hedge planting.

-Fig 32 Landscape setting of Listed buildings (red) south of the High Street and Church Lane junction
+Fig 31 Landscape setting of Listed buildings (red) south of the High Street and Church Lane junction

-Fig 35 Listed Dwelling Fig 36 Brooklands House
+Fig 27 Listed Dwelling Fig 28 Brooklands House

-Fig 37 High Street Fig 38 Challis House
+Fig 29 High Street Fig 30 Challis House

-Fig 39 Buff and red brick detail Fig 40 Lime render
+Fig 32 Buff and red brick detail Fig 33 Lime rendered terrace

-Fig 41 Brick details
+Fig 34 Brick details